ParaCoToUl/noarr-pipelines/bindings/tutorial.md

     - `O3` sets the optimization to the highest level (prioritizing performance)
     - **IMPORTANT:** `arch` sets the target GPU architecture for which we build
-    - `--expt-relaxed-constexpr` allows us to use `constexpr` functions in both the HOST code and in the DEVICE code (which isn't otherwise possible).
+    - `--expt-relaxed-constexpr` allows us to use `constexpr` functions in both the HOST code and in the DEVICE code (which is not otherwise possible).
 It is possible for most `constexpr` functions because they can be precomputed in compile time.
     - `-I "noarr-structures/include/"` and `-I "../include/"`, each add an extra include directory containing source headers
     - **IMPORTANT:** `--shared` specifies we want to create a dynamic library
     - `-o <LIBRARY_NAME>` specifies the name of the outputted file (in this case library)